Excise: Tobacco, alcohol and gasoline

 These are the three main targets of excise taxation in most countries around the world.
 They are everyday items of mass usage (even, arguably, "necessity") which bring significant revenue for governments.
 The first two are considered to be legal drugs, which are a cause of many illnesses (e.g. lung cancer, cirrhosis of the liver), which are used by large swathes of the population, both being widely recognized as addictive.
 Gasoline (or petrol), as well as diesel and certain other fuels, meanwhile, have excise tax imposed on them mainly because they pollute the environment and to raise funds to support the transportation infrastructure.
+Revenue-raising depends on a low responsiveness of consumption (elasticity) to tax-induced price changes and externality-prevention depends on the price responsiveness of specific users.

 Cannabis

 Following the legalization of non-medical cannabis in the United States, states with implemented legal markets have imposed new excise taxes on sales of cannabis products.
 These taxes have been used to build support for legalization initiatives by raising revenue for general spending purposes.